AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-rule-set-reference/c-rule-set-reference.md

 ## Overriding catalog attributes {#section-3f1e33a65c5346d1b4a69958c61432f3}

-`<rule>` elements can optionally define attributes that override the corresponding catalog attributes when the rule is successfully matched.
+The `rule` element can optionally define attributes that override the corresponding catalog attributes when the rule is successfully matched.
 If multiple matched rules set the same attribute, the last one prevails.
-Refer to the description of the ` [<rule>](../../../../../is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-rule-set-reference/r-rule-rule.md#reference-af76c0e2b8be48dabb52b71fe7e51ee9)` element for a list of attributes that can be controlled with rules.
+See [rule](/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-rule-set-reference/r-rule-rule.md) element for a list of attributes that can be controlled with rules.

 ## Regular expressions {#section-3f77bb9a265147b38c645f63ab1bad8b}